evansethan/evansethan/README.md

   - Java
   - HTML/CSS/JavaScript

-I continue to build my skills in machine learning, web development, data visulaization, object-oriented design and more!
-My previous projects have been on mapping U.S. electricity grid resilience and renewables adoption, and I am currently working on a machine learning project whichs helps patients find the best doctor for their needs.
+I continue to build my skills in machine learning, web development, data visualization, object-oriented design and more!
+My previous projects have been on mapping U.S. electricity grid resilience and renewables adoption, and I am currently working on a machine learning project which helps patients find the best doctor for their needs.

 I also love being outdoors, and I took it to the extreme when I thru-hiked the Appalachian Trail in 2022.